p-ioakeimidis/robot-ekf-localization/README.md

 ## Installation

-Clone both repositories into the same catkin workspace:
+Clone the repository into the catkin workspace:

 ```bash id="kq9x2a"
 cd ~/catkin_ws/src